Azza276/85th_DCS_MOD_Sync/README.md

 A: Raise an issue on the GitHub https://github.com/Azza276/OGN_DCS_MOD_Sync/issues.
 Or talk to Azza276 of the Oz Gaming Network

 Version Change Notes:

+Alpha - 0.3 Hotfix 1

+`=` On new installs without a liveries folder yet, the app would not auto detect correctly ask the user to use the options menu to manually select.
+This should not happen, and has been fixed so that the liveries folder is created if it is not there and autodetect selects the folder regardless, and the folder is created during Verification.

 Alpha - 0.3